-A defendant’s or lawyer’s objection to a proposed juror, made without needing to give a reason: attorneys used their peremptory challenges to exclude jurors based on the crudest racial stereotypes [mass noun]: the extent of peremptory challenge
+A defendant’s or lawyer’s objection to a proposed juror, made without needing to give a reason.

 - When an attorney exercises peremptory challenges, she uses her discretion to reject potential jurors who are not, objectively speaking, objectionable.